Solo: Data Discovery Using Natural Language Questions Via A Self-Supervised Approach: Self-supervised Training Data Collection

 \begin{myitemize} \item Randomly include an aggregation operator, \texttt{MAX, MIN, COUNT, SUM, AVG} on numerical columns. \item Include $\geq 1$ columns with predicates of the form ``= < > ''. \item Do not include joins as we seek a single table that answers $q$. \end{myitemize}

 In generating questions we strive for including sufficient \emph{context} and for making the questions sufficiently \emph{diverse} to resemble questions posed by real users.
 In more detail:

 \mypar{Context-rich queries} Whenever available, we include the table title with certain probability (as detailed below) as a special attribute (column) \emph{``About''} to generate questions.
 This is because the table title often incorporates useful context.
 Consider the question ``Where was he on February 19, 2009?''.
 This cannot be answered because we do not know what ``where'' refers to and who is ``he''.
-The question, however, makes more sense if a table titled ``List of International Predidential trips made by Barack Obama'' can be integrated.
-The resulting question does not directly copy the title and instead incorporates tokens that correspond to named entities.
+The question, however, makes more sense if a table titled ``List of International Presidential trips made by Barack Obama'' can be integrated.
 We do not always include the title because it causes the learning procedure to overemphasize its importance and ignore the table schema.
 Instead, we introduce the title with certain probability $\alpha$.
 If a SQL query contains $m$ attributes in the predicates, we include the title with probability $\alpha = 1 / (m+1)$: more attributes means more context is already available so the title is less likely helpful.

 \mypar{Diverse queries} We want synthetic questions to resemble those posed by users.
 One way to achieve that is to ensure the questions represent well the attributes contained in the tables.
 To achieve that, we control how many predicates (referring to different attributes) to include in each question by sampling at most $m$ attributes.
 In addition, if the ``About'' attribute from above is included, it makes a question refer to as many as $(m+1)$ attributes.